Double-estimation-friendly inference for high-dimensional misspecified models: High dimensions

 and define $\tilde{\mb X}$ analogously. \item Define diagonal matrix $\hat{\mb D}^Y \in \R^{n \times n}$ by $\hat{D}^Y_{ii} = \mu_Y'(Z_i^T\hat{\beta}^Y) \{V_Y(\mu_Y(Z_i^T\hat{\beta}^Y))\}^{-1/2}$, and define $\hat{\mb D}^X$ analogously. \item Compute test statistic $T_{\GENDEF}$ by forming $T_{\WDEF}$ but replacing $\mb X$ and $\mb Y$ with their adjusted versions $\tilde{\mb X}$ and $\tilde{\mb Y}$, and using the diagonal matrices $\hat{\mb D}^X$ and $\hat{\mb D}^Y$ defined above. \end{enumerate}

-We now explain why we can expect that $T_{\GENDEF} \indist \mathcal{N}(0, 1)$ when $\mb X \ci \mb Y | \mb Z$ and either the $Y$-model or $X$-model is well-specified.
+We now explain why we can expect that $T_{\GENDEF} \indist \mathcal{N}(0, 1)$ when $\mb X \ci \mb Y \,|\, \mb Z$ and either the $Y$-model or $X$-model is well-specified.
 Suppose that the $Y$-model holds.
 Then a first order Taylor expansion yields

-where $\E(\zeta_i|Z_i)=0$ and $\Var(\zeta_i|Z_i) =V_Y(\mu_Y(Z_i^T\beta^Y))$.
-Thus $\tilde{Y}_i \approx Z_i^T\beta^Y + \zeta_i / \mu_Y'(Z_i^T\hat{\beta}^Y)$ and hence
+where $\E(\zeta_i\,|\,Z_i)=0$ and $\Var(\zeta_i\,|\,Z_i) =V_Y(\mu_Y(Z_i^T\beta^Y))$.
+Thus $\tilde{Y}_i \approx Z_i^T(\beta^Y - \hat{\beta}^Y) + \zeta_i / \mu_Y'(Z_i^T\hat{\beta}^Y)$ and hence

-where $\E(\mbb\varepsilon| \mb Z) =\mb0$ and $\Var(\mbb\varepsilon| \mb Z)=I$.
+where $\E(\mbb\varepsilon\,|\, \mb Z) =\mb0$ and $\Var(\mbb\varepsilon\,|\, \mb Z)=\mb I$.

-Now the square-root Lasso regression involving $\tilde{\mb Y}$ used in step 3 above should have little effect as $\tilde{\mb Y}$ is essentially noise (see Lemma~\ref{lem:l_1_bd}).
+Now the square-root Lasso regression involving $\tilde{\mb Y}$ used in step 3 above should have little effect as $\tilde{\mb Y}$ is essentially noise (see Theorem~\ref{thm:l_1_bd}).
 The corresponding regression for $\tilde{\mb X}$ however will ensure the resulting residuals are almost orthogonal to the bias term $\hat{\mb D}^Y \mb Z (\beta^Y - \hat{\beta}^Y)$.
 Arguing similarly to \eqref{eq:weighted_bias}, we see that the overall bias should be well-controlled.
 The variance term $\mbb\varepsilon^T \mb R^X / \|\mb R^X\|_2$ should behave roughly like a weighted sum of independent zero-mean random variables $\varepsilon_i$.
 The fact that $\hat{\mb D}^Y$ is used in the construction of the residuals $\mb R^X$ however means they are not independent of $\mbb\varepsilon$, and one cannot directly apply a version of the central limit theorem to the term.
-Whilst some form of sample splitting could in principle help with this technical issue, as the dependence is weak, a normal approximation should work well in practice; indeed we show empirically in Section~\ref{sec:experiments} that this is the case.
+Whilst some form of sample splitting could in principle help with this technical issue (see for example \citet{jankova2020goodness} where sample splitting is used in a similar context), as the dependence is weak, a normal approximation should work well in practice; indeed we show empirically in Section~\ref{sec:experiments} that this is the case.